-• An Immunization Status Report must be completed and signed by a physician.
+- An Immunization Status Report must be completed and signed by a physician.
 This report must indicate that the student has immunity to the following diseases and documentation of a student's immunity must be attached to the report: diphtheria, tetanus, pertussis, chicken pox, polio, rubella, measles, mumps, rubella, and hepatitis B. Students must also have current results of a 2-Step Mantoux PPD.
-If found to be necessary, a student may be required to receive an additional dose of an MMR vaccine.

-- A Health History must be completed by the student. - A Physical Exam form must be completed and signed by a physician. - A Records Release form must be signed by the student authorizing the physician to release the student's health records to LECOM.
+If found to be necessary, a student may be required to receive an additional dose of an MMR vaccine. - A Health History must be completed by the student. - A Physical Exam form must be completed and signed by a physician. - A Records Release form must be signed by the student authorizing the physician to release the student's health records to LECOM.
 This form also authorizes LECOM to release a student's records to hospitals where the students are in training. - An Emergency Data form allows the student to designate a person to contact in case of an emergency.
-It also asks the student to name any known allergies or pre-existing health related conditions. - A signed Matriculation Agreement wherein the student agrees to submit all of the above-mentioned items as well as additional tuition, residency and state or federal background check requirements.
+It also asks the student to name any known allergies or pre-existing health related conditions. - A signed Matriculation Agreement wherein the student agrees to submit all of the abovementioned items as well as additional tuition, residency and state or federal background check requirements.
 The Matriculation Agreement must be submitted no later than first day of Orientation. - The Two-Step PPD or QuantiFERON-TB Gold Test (QFT-G) is required for students working in hospitals, pharmacies, or clinics.
 Both tests show whether or not an individual has been exposed to tuberculosis.
 It is the student's responsibility to get an initial two-step PPD or QFT-G and provide documentation of the results to the Office of Student Affairs prior to matriculation.
 If the result of either test is positive, the student must have a diagnostic evaluation and those results must also be sent to the Office of Student Affairs.
 The status of the student will be evaluated and appropriate action will be determined and communicated to the student.
 A PPD or QFT-G test is required for all subsequent years.
 Some pharmacies, hospitals and clinics may require additional documentation of vaccines or tests which are not required by the School.
 In such cases, it is the student's responsibility to satisfy the health requirements of the hospital where he/she is training.

-5.3.5 MANDATORY STUDENT HEALTH INSURANCE POLICY
+5.3.6 MANDATORY STUDENT HEALTH INSURANCE POLICY

-Participation in a Point-of-Service student health insurance plan available through Highmark Blue Cross and Blue Shield Community Blue is mandatory for all LECOM students.
+Participation in the LECOM Student Health Plan available through Highmark Blue Cross and Blue Shield Community Blue is required for all LECOM students.
 Students must maintain the Highmark Blue Cross and Blue Shield health insurance throughout the program of study.
-All students are required to purchase this plan, with the following exceptions: